 - Prolonged immobilization

 Full recovery can take weeks or months, and you might remain unable to return to work during that time.
 Whoever caused the accident that gave you a concussion should be held responsible for paying for your treatment costs, not you.
 To find out how a Powell concussion lawyer can help you fight for the financial compensation you might be owed, contact the personal injury team at Bressman Law by calling (614) 538-1116.

-For a free legal consultation with a concussion injury lawyer serving Powell, call (614) 538-1116
+For a free legal consultation with a concussion injury attorney in Powell, call (614) 538-1116

 Seek Financial Compensation for Your Medical Bills